-If you’ve spent any time exploring the Santa Barbara Backcountry then no doubt your path has taken you along the Santa Cruz Trail, which extends from Upper Oso Campground to Mission Pine Spring.
-Santa Cruz is the most popular trail in the SB Backcountry and was used daily by dozens of hikers, mountain bikers, backpackers, equestrians, peak baggers, bird watchers, trail runners and hunters.
-Santa Cruz Trail is the main backcountry entrance for the southern San Rafael Wilderness and passes many famous camps including Santa Cruz Station, Mission Pine Basin, Little Pine Spring, Flores Flat and 19 Oaks.
-While backpacking and camping are popular along the Santa Cruz Trail, the majority of trail users are either day-hikers seeking the grand views atop Little Pine Mtn or mountain bikers enjoying the epic Little Pine Loop ride.
+If you’ve spent any time exploring the Santa Barbara Backcountry then no doubt your path has taken you along the Santa Cruz Trail, which extends 20 single-track miles from just above Upper Oso Campground to the pine studded splendor of Mission Pine Basin.
+What an incredible trail!
+Santa Cruz is one of the most popular trails in the SB Backcountry and was used daily by dozens of hikers, mountain bikers, backpackers, equestrians, peak baggers, bird watchers, trail runners and hunters.
+Santa Cruz Trail is the main backcountry entrance for the southern San Rafael Wilderness and passes many famous camps including Santa Cruz Station, Mission Pine Basin, Little Pine Spring, Flores Flat, Kellogg and 19 Oaks.
+While backpacking and camping are popular along the Santa Cruz Trail, the majority of trail users are either day-hikers seeking the grand views from atop Little Pine Mtn or mountain bikers enjoying the epic Little Pine Loop ride.
 Santa Cruz Trail was one of the best, until……

-On Thursday August 18, 2016 an oak tree near White Rock Day Use Area in the Lower Santa Ynez River Recreation Area off Paradise Rd fell across a power line.
-The downed power line landed in a grassy field which ignited and became known as the Rey Fire.
+On Thursday August 18, 2016 an oak tree near White Rock Day Use Area off Paradise Rd fell across a power line.
+The downed power line landed in a grassy field which ignited and thus began the Rey Fire.
 The Rey Fire would burn for the next couple of weeks eventually destroying 32,606 acres across mostly Los Padres Forest land.
 Included in the destruction was 5.6 miles of the Santa Cruz Trail between Upper Oso and Little Pine Spring.
-A total of 7 miles of trails along the Santa Cruz Trail were damaged when you include the 19 Oaks and Happy Hollow (Little Pine) spur trails.
+A total of just over 7 miles of trail along the Santa Cruz Trail network were damaged when including the 19 Oaks and Happy Hollow (Little Pine) spur trails.

 DID YOU KNOW: The Santa Cruz Trail is one of only two designated National Recreation Trails (NRT) in the Los Padres Forest.